Archaeological Excavation, Gloucestershire

 During more recent times, the site had been deliberately levelled, with the truncation of the post-Roman plough- soil on the northern part of the site and deposition of rubble to raise the surface in the waterlogged area to the east, adjacent to the ditch.

 The excavation confirmed the results of the evaluation, indicating the presence of an area on the periphery of the Roman town, used for a brief period in the 1st century AD.
 The decline of Dymock as a manufacturing town in the 2nd century would have first affected the marginal areas, explaining the short period of activity on the site.
-The discovery of a , considered to represent the remains of a possible surface-built kiln, may support earlier suppositions that pottery was made in the vicinity.
-Whilst no in-situ pottery was found within this feature, it seems likely that the 1st to early 2nd century reduced, oxidized and calcareous wares could have been made on-site.
+The discovery of the remains of a possible surface-built kiln, may support earlier suppositions that pottery was made in the vicinity.
+Whilst no in-situ pottery was found within this feature, it seems likely that the 1st to early 2nd century reduced, oxidised and calcareous wares could have been made on-site.
 The pottery produced on the site would have served a local market, the decline of which would have reduced demand for the kiln products.
 That occupation continued nearby is shown by the use of the N end of ditch for the dumping of rubbish well into the 3rd century and also that this feature remained open, probably used as a field boundary.